 Leira river in Leirarsveit - The little sister of Laxa in Leirarsveit

-Located in approx. 30 min drive from Reykjavik.
-Leira river is a small and sensitive, two rod river.
+Leira river is a beautiful, 2 rod salmon and sea trout river, located in Leirarsveit, approx. 40 min from Reykjavik.
+Leira river is a small and sensitive river with very beautiful surroundings.
 The river is about 4 km long with 24 named pools.
 Leira river is fly only and all fish has to be released.

-- Sea trout season: April 1st to May 15th
+- Sea trout season: April 1st - May 15th

 There is a small and a cosy, self-catering cottage standing on the riverbank, which makes this the ideal location for good friends or families who want to stay near the capital.
 The cottage has one twin bedroom, a sleeping loft for 2 people and a sleeping sofa for 1-2 people.
 There are a lot of things to see and explore nearby.

 There are many major airlines flying to Iceland during the summer months.
 The local airlines Icelandair and WOW Air fly daily all year long to many major cities in Europe and USA